fmatthew5876/stdcxx-bitops/proposal/shift.md

 perform an arithmetic shift on an unsigned value or a logical shift on a signed value. operator>>() has different behavior depending on the signedness of its operand.
 This means that if we change the signedness of a variable and don't carefully check if any shifts are performed on it we could introduce a bug that cannot be detected at compile time.
-If we want to be explicit and avoid a silent change of behavior if the type of the variable changes, we need a way to explicitly say which kind of shift we want.
+What is needed a way to explicitly say which kind of shift we want regardless of the underlying type.

 Finally, the rotational shift has been available as a native cpu instruction on many machines since the PDP11 \[[pdp11](#pdp11)\] was introduced in 1970.
-It's been 46 years since then and both C and C++ have yet to provide the programmer with the ability to efficiently and easily invoke a rotational shift on a native integer type.
+It's been 46 years since then and both C and C++ still have yet to provide the programmer with the ability to efficiently and easily invoke a rotational shift on a native integer type.
 Implementing such an operation yourself is tricky \[[Stack](#Stack)\] and comes with no guarantee the compiler will be able to successfully detect and optimize it into a rotate instruction.